emilygoeres/userdirectory/README.md

 4. Added axios info for API
 5. Added link for API
 6. Added .push info to add another employee
-7. Created all info for the table
+7. Created all info for the table info"

 ## Author